abhinavkorpal/abhinavkorpal/README.md

 ## Hello, I'm [Abhinav Korpal!] 👋

-- 🔭 I’m currently working on DevOps Automation.
-- 🔭 I'm Currently workigng on Low Level Design / High Level Design
+- 🔭 I’m currently working on DevOps Automation and Low Level Design / High Level Design.
-- 🌱 I’m currently learning more about BlockChain,AI/ML.
+- 🌱 Learning more about BlockChain,AI/ML.
 - 🤔 I’m looking for help with to understand AI/ML.
 - 💬 Ask me about Opensource Tool or any tech related stuff.
 - 📫 How to reach me: [Twitter - @abhinavkorpal](https://twitter.com/abhinavkorpal)